background-image

 What can I do to avoid flexism?

-There is hope in terms of combating flexism on a larger scale, as developing legislation shows a shift in attitude towards flexible working.
+There is hope in terms of combating flexism on a larger scale.
 The Employment Relations Bill received its Royal Assent this year, meaning that our rights to request flexible working arrangements are improving.
 Those in positions of power are beginning to recognise the increase in productivity that is likely to result from a relaxation of traditional working measures, which is hopeful.

 The road to combating flexism is a long and windy one, now picture a fork in the middle of it.
 Left is the way you’ve been going—simple but ineffective as you’re unable to keep up with life’s demands.
-Right is a gnarly path; it’s difficult to advocate for yourself and a better working arrangement, but it’s a much smoother journey in the long run.
-There are many potential obstacles, including those who view flexible working as a tool only parents may utilise, as well as those who refuse to consider mental health as a valid reason to pursue a flexible working arrangement.
+Right is a gnarly path.
+Advocating for yourself and securing a better working arrangement can be challenging.
+But the process runs much more smoothly in the long run.
+A common obstacle is the belief that flexible working is only for parents.
+Another challenge is the reluctance to recognise mental health as a valid reason for seeking flexible work arrangements.
+These attitudes hinder the broader adoption of flexible work arrangements.
 Wouldn’t you rather take the latter, knowing the outcome will be so much more beneficial?

 Read the second part of this blog here.
-In conversation with non-practicing solicitor Hayley Rose, our head of Legal recruitment, we explore what flexism means in both industries with the help of a candidate testimonial and some insight into Harvey John’s flexible workers.
+In conversation with non-practicing solicitor Hayley Rose, our head of Legal recruitment, we explore what flexism means in both industries.

 For expert career advice, reach out to Hayley Rose.
 Or, check out the Market Reports section of our Media Hub, where we regularly share industry insights and research projects.